sawyerwatts/docker-compose-lab-idcardapi/README.md

 ### TODOs

+- rider recreates all dependencies upon debug! this might get hairy when debugging multiple apps
 - is there a way to configure the port rider exports the api to? and to export when running w/o debugging?
 - try out making a dependency service to start normally